olivierpaulcris/tetris-js/README.md

 ## Description

-Tetris with HTML and Javascript.
+Tetris with HTML and JavaScript.

 ## Index